CicutaSec/ShiroScraper-By-Lore/readme.md

 1. You Can Either Git Clone It Or Just Download The File "shiroscraper.py" Alone

-2. Be In The Same Directory Where "shiroscraper.py" Is Located In
+2. Be In The Same Directory Where "shiroscraper.py" Is Located In.

 3. In Your Terminal Type Either "py shiroscraper.py" Or "python shiroscraper.py" Or "python3 shiroscraper.py" // Whichever That Works For You